K07H/SteadyAimV2/README.md

 ## Description
 __Steady Aim V2__ is a mod for __Green Hell__ that allows the player to tweak aim settings precisely.

+This mod only works if you are the host or in singleplayer mode.

 It is an enhanced version of the old SteadyAim mod from __Werkrat__.

 ----